 The Mission’s Family Christian Residence, opened in April, 2010, was a long time in development.
 The residence complex, consisting of two duplexes (four houses in total) and a multi-purpose building, is built on the Chile Mission’s property located in the middle of urban La Cisterna in the southern part of the capital city of Santiago.
 It began as a residence for children arriving from large children’s homes, after being abandoned or taken away from their families.
 All of the children suffered from one or more forms of abuse and/or neglect.

 The children lived in two of our four houses (two duplexes) on the property with Christian house parents to experience “family” (in many cases for the first time in their young lives), as they lived in our homes with Christian Chilean house parents.
-Goals and objectives in this work included getting the children to obey and respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
+Goals and objectives in this work included getting the children to respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
 We employeed a full-time psychologist and the work was both challenging and difficult, but also rewarding in many ways.
 Each of the four houses has four second-floor bedrooms, designed to receive up to six children (two per bedroom) and leave one bedroom for the house parents.
 There is also a multi-purpose building on the property.
 Here are some photos of the residence property from the street and from inside the property.

 2014 through 2016 were years of re-forming and re-shaping the ministry, as well as addressing interior and exterior maintenance needs.
-During this time a directing board was formed and a new legal foundation established, as well as needed remodeling and maintenance being completed on the property.
+During this time a new legal foundation established.
 The kitchens and main bathrooms in each of the four houses have been remodeled, houses have been re-painted where needed, and furniture has been re-upholstered and otherwise repaired.